I received my B.A. in Computer Science from UC Berkeley (2018 - 2021), advised by Deepak Pathak, Igor Mordatch, and Pieter Abbeel.

 The goal of my research is to endow robots with broad generalization capabilities for open-world manipulation tasks, especially in household environments.

-Towards this goal, I am interested in 1) developing abstractions that best leverage Internet-scale data or models trained on them, and 2) developing motor skills that exhibit broadly generalizable behaviors.
+Towards this goal, I am interested in 1) developing structured representations that leverage foundation models and Internet-scale data, and 2) developing algorithms that exhibit broadly generalizable behaviors.

 Large language models and visual-language models can be used to directly label affordances and constraints in the 3D perceptual space.
-Combined with motion planning, we can enable robots to perform diverse everyday manipulation tasks in a zero-shot manner.
+Combined with motion planning, this enables robots to perform diverse everyday manipulation tasks in a zero-shot manner.

 PaLM-E: An Embodied Multimodal Language Model